Blazemeter/taurus/site/dat/docs/ExecutionSettings.md

 ## Additional Files

-When your execution requires additional files (e.g. JARs, certificates etc). you may use `files` option of execution and list paths for files there.
+When your execution requires additional files (e.g. JARs, certificates etc.) and you plan to send tests to the `[Сloud](Cloud.md#Cloud-Provisioning)`, you may use `files` option of execution and list paths for files there.

 ## Sequential Execution